So you’re using paid search to promote your brand online?

 Before you take any action, it’s important that you reach out to the competitor that bought your brand keywords and ask them to remove the ads.

 In your mind, this may be a waste of time because it’s doubtful that your competitor would comply with that request.

 That may be true, but you always want to give that other business the opportunity to make things right, so that when things really start to get heated between you two in terms of competing ads, your conscience is clear because you tried to take the high road.

 And in some cases, your competition may not actually be aware that it bid on your keywords, especially if it was done by an agency that didn’t reveal it was using this tactic to boost search engine rankings.

-Should you own the trademark, this is probably a smart step for cutting off most forms of AdWords trademark abuse regardless of whether your brand is currently being conquested.
-To be clear, it won’t stop 100 percent of infringements, but it should reduce them significantly.
+Should you own the trademark, this is probably a smart step for cutting off most forms of Google Ads trademark abuse regardless of whether your brand is currently being conquested.
+To be clear, it won’t stop 100% of infringements, but it should reduce them significantly.